nradulovic/neon-kernel/README.md

 Some documentation is available under Wiki https://github.com/nradulovic/esolid-kernel/wiki.
 Doxygen configuration and full documentation source files are available in `/doc` directory.
-Go to the directory and run doxygen:
+Go to the directory `doc` create a directory named `kernel` and than run doxygen:

     # doxygen doxyfile-kernel
     # doxygen doxyfile-kernel-port